 A three outside up pattern consists of four candlesticks that form near support levels.
 The first candle is bearish, the second is a bigger bullish candle that forms a bullish engulfing, and the other two candles form higher highs.
 Typically, the fourth candle forms a bullish reversal pattern.

 The three outside up is made up of another bullish reversal pattern known as the bullish engulfing pattern.
 The bullish engulfing pattern is a two candlestick pattern.
-When you add a third candle, you get a different pattern with the same meaning.
+When the third candle is added; this creates a different pattern with the same meaning.

 Three outside up patterns form over a span of three days.
 The first two days form another bullish reversal pattern and the third day confirms it.

-You need a trend in place to be able to reverse it.
+A trend needs to be in place to be able to reverse it.
 For the three outside up pattern there should be a downtrend in place.
 The downtrend may not be a long term one.
 Sometimes a couple days is all it needs.

 Then the first candlestick forms.
-It’s a small bearish candle that continues with the current downtrend.
+It is a small bearish candle that continues with the current downtrend.

 Next a second candlestick forms.
 This one is a long bullish one.
-It engulfs the real body of the first candle.
-Which is known as the bullish engulfing pattern.
+It engulfs the real body of the first candle; known as a bullish engulfing pattern.
 In other words, it opened lower and closed higher than the previous candle.

 Lastly, the third candlestick is another bullish candlestick.
-This one confirms the new trend that’s in place.
+This one confirms the new trend that is in place.

 The second day the bulls come in and take the bears out.
-They completely engulf the previous day but it doesn’t start the day that way.
+They completely engulf the previous day but it does not start the day that way.
 It opens lower than the previous day making you believe the trend will continue.
 The boom, the bulls come in and take over.

-Next you get the confirmation.
-This in turn, make the reversal that much more likely.
+Next comes the confirmation.
+This in turn, makes the reversal that much more likely.
 Traders can get in on the second day believing the two day reversal pattern.

 Other traders may wait for the third day to get confirmation.
-They don’t want to get trapped in a fake out.
+They do not want to get trapped in a fake out.
 Although, the more of a real body the second candle has, the stronger the reversal.
+Always wait for confirmation.

 How to Trade Three Outside Up Patterns